SammyT1178/Prism-Documentation/README.md

 - Transfer Verification
 - New Transfer Order
 - Transfer Orders Lookup

+Began testing; New Transfer works as anticipated.
+Suffers from the same issues as `Receiving` in terms of UX & UI.
 ### Employees ###
 - Employee Management
 	- Employee Lookup
 		- List View
-			- Employee list only shows once filter is applied and SEARCH button is activated.
+			- Employee list only shows once the filter is applied and the SEARCH button is activated.
-			- It's functional, but a filter feels like it should be applied after a list of employees is given.
+			- It's functional but a filter feels like it should be applied after a list of employees is given.
 			- A more practical UI would default to showing a list of the current active employees.
-			- Keep the toggles for Active/Inactive/All, but make the filter change automatic rather than require the use of a SEARCH
+			- Keep the toggles for Active/Inactive/All, but make the filter change automatic rather than requiring the use of a SEARCH
 			- Selecting the name should work to open the bottom row options like selecting the checkmark.
 			- The filter via First Name/Last Name/Login works nice
 		- New Employee